 We will provide you with advice about results release in due course.
-When your results are released you will first receive an overall summary will be sent to your University email account, from after approximately 8.00am on your results day.
+When your results are released you will first receive an overall summary to your University email account, from after approximately 10.00am on your results day.
 This will give you the “big picture” [eg whether you have passed or failed overall, and whether you have any resits to do].

 Secondly, the agreed marks and grades for all your assessments will be uploaded to the Student Record Management facility on MyHope.
 If you have passed, these details will be available by around 2.00pm.
 If you have not passed, the details will be available as soon as you have opened the email giving you the overall summary.

-The results on MyHope reflect exactly what has been entered by your Faculty.
-Therefore, if you think a mark is missing or incorrect, please contact your Faculty/Department Office in the first instance.
+The results on MyHope reflect exactly what has been entered by your School/Department.
+Therefore, if you think a mark is missing or incorrect, please contact your School/Department Office in the first instance.

 In general, the opportunities available to you will depend upon your aggregate mark for the subject, the reason for your fail, the severity of your fail, and whether your fail was on the initial attempt.
 For more advice on Understanding your Degree, click here.

 We advise you to look at the Appeals Procedure that is listed in the Academic Appeals section of this webpage.

-In the first instance, it is advisable to contact your Faculty or Departmental Office to seek advice from a Senior Academic Adviser.
+In the first instance, it is advisable to contact your School or Departmental Office to seek advice from a Senior Academic Adviser.
 If your Senior Academic Adviser cannot resolve the matter informally, you must complete an Intention to Appeal Form to confirm your grounds of appeal and email this to firstname.lastname@example.org, no later than the earlier of;

 (a) 10 working days after the publication or the Board's decision or

 (b) 5 working days before the conferment of the award.

 You should also take advice from the Student Union.
-You can also obtain an Intention to Appeal Form from the Gateway to Hope Reception Desk.
+You can find the appropriate appeal form on our web pages.